Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Each case is different.
 Cancer is a long-term illness.

 Treatment may take several weeks to 2 years or more depending on what type of cancer the patient has.

 After treatment, patients may experience symptoms (known as long-term or late effects) that could impact learning.

 It’s important to make a plan for school early in treatment and re-evaluate it regularly.

 Developing a school plan starts by asking the right questions:

-A hospital large enough to provide cancer treatment for children will have school services to support patients, but the format varies depending on the hospital.
+A hospital large enough to provide cancer treatment for children will have school services to support patients.
+The format varies depending on the hospital.

-However, parenting a child with cancer has many stresses and time demands.
-Your days are filled with making treatment decisions, parenting concerns, and family matters.
-So you may want to ask a trusted family member or friend to help you stay on top of your child’s schooling.
-Also, your house of worship or community center may have resources and people who can help.
+Don’t be afraid to ask for help.
+You may want a trusted family member or friend to help you stay on top of things.
+Also, your house of worship or community center may have resources.